 The official local currency in Bali is the Indonesian Rupiah (IDR or Rp).
 The amounts in rupiah are usually very large because of all the zeros.
 1 USD is like 15,000 Rp, while 1 EUR is around 16,150 Rp.
 Therefore the prices are often given with the thousands implied and left off of the end.
 So when someone says “one hundred”, they most likely mean 100,000 Rp (around 7 USD or 6 EUR).

-Important note: There are some ATMs that deliver your cash first, and your credit card after.
-If you are coming from a place that it’s the other way around, you have to pay attention not to leave your card in the machine.
-Unfortunately we managed to lost a credit card, most likely for this reason.
+Important note: Some ATMs deliver your cash first and your credit card after.
+If you are coming from a place that it’s the other way around you have to pay attention not to leave your card in the machine.
+Unfortunately, we managed to lose a credit card, most likely for this reason.
 So learn from our mistake!

-Of course you can exchange all the major currencies into rupiahs at the airport or banks, but you always have to pay a commission fee and the exchange rates are not always in your favour.
-Generally using an ATM is a better option, but it’s really up to you.
+Of course, you can exchange all the major currencies into rupiahs at the airport or banks but you always have to pay a commission fee and the exchange rates are not always in your favor.
+Generally using an ATM is a better option but it’s really up to you.

 Bali is located a few degrees south of the equator, therefore it has a tropical climate all year around.
 It means that the weather is always hot and humid and there are only two main seasons: the dry season and the rainy season.

-Generally the rainy season is between November and March, but it can vary a bit from year to year.
-During this time it usually rains a couple of hours in the morning and a couple of hours in the afternoon, so you can still have some rain-free hours during the day if you are lucky.
-Nevertheless I still wouldn’t recommend this period for traveling, especially if you are a first-timer.
+Generally, the rainy season is between November and March but it can vary a bit from year to year.
+During this time it usually rains a couple of hours in the morning and a couple of hours in the afternoon so you can still have some rain-free hours during the day if you are lucky.
+Nevertheless, I still wouldn’t recommend this period for traveling especially if you’re traveling to Bali for the first time.

 Based on all this, the best time to visit is May, June, or September.
-You will have a pleasant weather with almost no rain, and the beaches and famous sites will not be that crowded either.
+You will have pleasant weather with almost no rain and the beaches and famous sites will not be that crowded either.

-Anywhere from between one week and a few months.
-Seriously!
-We spent 8 days in Bali and it felt really short!
-We managed to cover all the famous sites but in exchange we spent almost no time at the beach and we were extremely tired at the end.
+When we visited Bali for the first time, we spent 8 days on the island and it felt really short.
+We managed to cover all the famous sites but in exchange, we spent almost no time at the beach and we were extremely tired at the end.
 Needless to say, it was totally worth it!

-Based on my own experience, I would say 2 weeks would be the optimal amount of time.
-Of course it highly depends on what you want to see and do.
+How much time you need to spend in Bali also depends on what you want to see and do.
 If you are only looking for beautiful beaches and you wish to relax all day long, one week could be enough.
-However there are so many wonderful sites to explore and various activities to do, that you will need at least 2 weeks if you really wanna see the best of Bali.
+However, there are so many wonderful sites to explore and various activities to do, that you will need at least 2 weeks if you really want to see the best of Bali.

 Transportation in Bali

-Renting a bicycle is possible, but Bali is far too big for biking around.
-But if you wanna explore the countryside close to your accommodation, it can be a great way to get around.
+Renting a bicycle is possible but Bali is far too big for biking around.
+However, if you wanna explore the countryside close to your accommodation it can be a great way to get around.

 Why?
 Because the traffic is crazy!
 Cars, scooters, chickens, dogs, all sharing the same lane and they are coming from every direction possible.
-No matter where you go, the streets are always full with scooters and the roads are often in a really bad condition.
-Scooter accidents are not exceptional, and trust me, you don’t want to spend your holiday lying in the hospital (if there’s any).
+No matter where you go, the streets are always full of scooters and the roads are often in a really bad condition.
+Scooter accidents are not exceptional and trust me, you don’t want to spend your holiday lying in the hospital.

 Don’t get me wrong, I’m not against scooters at all.
 I’m just saying you have to be really, really prepared and have a ton of experience before trying to get around this way.
 If you’re planning to drive a scooter, you might be interested in reading a comprehensive guide about scooter rental in Bali!

-There are two type of taxis in Bali: the Bluebird taxis, and the rest.
+There are two types of taxis in Bali: the Bluebird taxis and the rest.
 The Bluebird taxis always go by the meter and they are safe to use.
-They even have their own app which you can download, and after registration you can summon a taxi as you please.
+They even have their own app which you can download and after registration, you can summon a taxi as you please.

-I think having a private driver in Bali is the best option ever, especially if you are a first-timer and you don’t have any experience in scooter riding.
-It is generally more expensive than renting a scooter, but in exchange it takes away all the stress and you don’t have worry about transportation during your stay.
+I think having a private driver in Bali is the best option ever, especially it will be your first time in Bali and you don’t have any experience in scooter riding.
+It is generally more expensive than renting a scooter but in exchange, it takes away all the stress and you don’t have to worry about transportation during your stay.

 How does it work in real life?

-To be honest I had no clue how does it work in the real life and I received many questions about it, so I will share my experience.
+To be honest I had no clue how does it work in the real life and I received many questions about it so I will share my experience.
 When we arrived at the airport Putu was already there, waiting for us.
-He took us into our hotel (since it was already late afternoon) and we agreed on which time he should pick us up the next day.
+He took us to our hotel (since it was already late in the afternoon) and we agreed on which time he should pick us up the next day.

-The next morning came, he picked us up as we agreed, and from that point he was always with us until he took us back to the hotel at the end of the day.
-He drove us from location to location, and while we were away exploring he waited us in the car, or spent the time with other drivers (who were waiting for their clients as well).
+The next morning he picked us up as we agreed and from that point, he was always with us until he took us back to the hotel at the end of the day.
+He drove us from location to location and while we were away exploring he waited for us in the car or spent the time with other drivers (who were waiting for their clients as well).
 Yes, even when we were out for hours!
-Sometimes he even joined us exploring the area, so he could tell us stories about the place and about the Balinese life in general.
+Sometimes he even joined us in exploring the area so he could tell us stories about the place and Balinese life in general.

 He was really flexible with the timing as well.
 We wanted to do a lot of sunrise tours so he usually picked us up very early.
-And by that I mean very, very early.
-Like 1am or 3am in the morning.
+And by that, I mean very, very early.
+Like 1 am or 3 am.
 Yes, you’ve read it right!
 (I know, you must think I’m crazy.
 Wait until you see my sunrise pictures!)
-The only general rule is that they don’t work more than 14 hours in a day, which is totally understandable.
+The only general rule is that they don’t work more than 14 hours a day which is totally understandable.

 Long story short, I really can’t recommend enough to have a private driver.
 Everything was just so perfect!